96boards/website/_posts/2020-05-20-aerocore2-upstreaming.md

 At the end, I'd like to thank the maintainers of the Zephyr RTOS project and Gumstix for helping out along the way.

-You can check out the Aerocore2's Dedicated page at ZepherRTOS at: [https://docs.zephyrproject.org/latest/boards/arm/96b_aerocore2/doc/index.html](https://docs.zephyrproject.org/latest/boards/arm/96b_aerocore2/doc/index.html)
+You can check out the Aerocore2's Dedicated page at Zephyr RTOS at: [https://docs.zephyrproject.org/latest/boards/arm/96b_aerocore2/doc/index.html](https://docs.zephyrproject.org/latest/boards/arm/96b_aerocore2/doc/index.html)